efscomplex/card-showcase/readme.md

 ## Project Structure

-You will find the _'www'_ folder inside the project source, that's where you will work with the framework related tools.
-In this case we are using React library, but you can choose your preferred framework to render the views.
+You will find the _'www'_ folder inside the project source, that's where is placed the main application.
+In the folder _'lib'_ is placed some react UI components to speed up the development.

-Also, you will find ...
+All the other folders inside the source (src) conforms the infrastructure of the application, getting an independent module to make api requests.

 ## Available Scripts